Riverside Premises Liability Lawyers

-Premises liability involves personal injury cases that occur as the result of unsafe conditions on another person's property.
-Examples of premises injury cases include slip-trip-and-fall accidents, dog attacks, fires, swimming pool accidents, or assaults that occur due to inadequate security or lighting.
+Types of premises liability cases include a slip and-fall accident, dog attacks, fires, swimming pool accidents, or assaults that occur due to inadequate security or lighting.
 These types of dangerous conditions could exist in a range of properties from malls and supermarkets to apartment complexes, sports facilities and government buildings.

-What are the Duties of a Property Owner?
+What Are the Legal Obligations of a Property Owner?

 Property owners could also be held liable in cases where an unsafe condition caused an injury.
-For example, if someone was assaulted in a poorly-lit parking lot or robbed because of inadequate security, the property owner could be held liable for the victim's losses.
+If, for example, someone was assaulted in a poorly-lit parking lot or robbed because of inadequate security, the property owner could be held liable for the victim's losses for negligent security.

-Under premises liability law, a business owner or a property owner can be held liable for injuries that have occurred on their properties.
+Under premises liability law certain premise liability elements must be proven.
+A business owner or a property owner can be held liable for injuries that have occurred on their properties.
 As with any personal injury case, the element of negligence plays a significant part in a premises liability case.
 A plaintiff must prove several elements in order to receive compensation.

 Plaintiffs in premises liability claims are also required to prove that they have suffered damages or losses as a result of the injury.
 Damages could include medical expenses, lost wages, hospitalization, surgeries, physical therapy expenses, pain and suffering and emotional distress.

 Under California law, governmental entities can be held liable in premises liability cases, however, there are strict time limitations to file personal injury claims against governmental agencies.